inariksit/inariksit.github.io/_posts/2018-09-22-grammar-blowup.markdown

 * First design: no inherent parameters, 200+-form inflection tables.
 Compiled in minutes--hours.
 * Second design: ~10 inherent parameters, 3-form inflection tables.
 Compiles in <30 seconds.

 I wonder if this scales up when I add the remaining synthetic verbs.
 There should be around 20 parameters for a complete grammar, rather than 10, but I haven't gotten around adding them; we don't need more in the small resource lexicon.
 It is possible that this approach doesn't scale up, but at least is has scaled up better than the original version with inflection tables.

 Of course, not all languages support this kind of thing--but maybe you can find other redundancies to exploit in yours.
-The take-home message here was that "you don't need to put verb inflection forms in the verb *category*, but somewhere higher up".
+The take-home message here was that "you don't need to put verb inflection forms in the *verb* category, but somewhere higher up".
 Maybe write a RG or two, and by your third, you'll get creative! ^_^

 ## Footnotes

+1.<a name="belgium-reform"> </a>Let's hope that the French language goes through this [grammar reform](https://www.liberation.fr/debats/2018/09/02/les-crepes-que-j-ai-mange-un-nouvel-accord-pour-le-participe-passe_1676135), then we have some hope of GF grammars running faster! <a href="#fn-1">↩</a>

-1.<a name="verbosity"> </a>Compiling with `-v=3`, you get this kind of output:
+2.<a name="verbosity"> </a>Compiling with `-v=3`, you get this kind of output:

 ```
   generating PMCFG